DantiniMarco/Polimi-Robotics-Project-1/report_project1.md

 - ``Odometry.h`` and `Control.h` are header files where all the variables and functions declarations are present.
 - ``estimator.py`` is a python script that we used to deal with the robot dimensions calibration part.

-More information about the contents of this project repository is present in the README file of the project
+More information about the contents of this project repository is present in the README.md file of the project

 ---